kashalls/external-dns-unifi-webhook/README.md

 ![UniFi remove excess permissions](md-assets/change-superadmin-account-to-site-admin.png)

-You're probably thinking _wow, that was long_, and it's because only super admins can create API tokens, but they do not need those permissions the entire time to be able to _have_ API token attached to that user.
+You're probably thinking _wow, that was long_, and it's because only super admins can create API Keys, but they do not need those permissions the entire time to be able to _have_ API Key attached to that user.
 It's a ~bug~ feature in UniFi

 The `Site Admin` permissions are more than enough to allow that user to create and manage DNS records in our controller